publishpress/PublishPress-Permissions/readme.txt

 9. Create your own Privacy Statuses: Create visibility options for your content.
 One example is a "Premium" status that makes content visible only for paying members.

 == Changelog ==

+= 4.0.12 - 24 Jan 2024 =
+* Fixed : Terms were not auto-assigned as needed for category-restricted / term-restricted editors

 = 4.0.11 - 22 Jan 2024 =
 * Fixed : Category / Term assignment restrictions were not applied
 * Fixed : Users / Groups screen - Roles column showed supplemental roles for custom statuses even if that status is disabled for the post type (or completely)